-By skipping over those two major events the lectionary provides us with an interesting and clearer look at Jesus and his disciples.
-Several fascinating points emerge from that view of their interaction, the first being the need for retreat and recovery.
-Jesus first takes the just-returned-from-their-mission apostles away to a deserted place to rest for awhile, but that didn't work out so well, as they were swarmed by the crowds and wound up feeding a multitude with two loaves broken as in a Communion Service and also with five fish, seemingly very little but enough to provide twelve baskets full of leftovers.
-Jesus then sends the exhausted disciples over to the other side of the lake while he retreats and recovers, but even on the other side they could find no relief from the crowds massing and begging for healing.
+Why do we do that?
+Well, skipping over those two major events helps us to focus on another interesting and instructive look at Jesus and his disciples.
+We see several fascinating points emerge from that view of their interaction, the first being their need for retreat and recovery.
+Jesus initially takes the just-returned-from-their-mission apostles away to a deserted place to rest for awhile but that didn't work out so well, as they were swarmed by the crowds and wound up feeding a multitude.
+We recall that feeding was done with two loaves broken as in a Communion Service and also with five fish, seemingly very little but enough to provide twelve baskets full of leftovers.
+Jesus then sends the exhausted disciples over to the other side of the lake while he retreats and recovers alone; however even after he joins them in the boat, on that other side they could find no relief from the crowds massing and begging for healing.

-But there was one other little detail that I noticed in the way the reading from Mark's gospel was arranged, a detail that I thought was not only hugely significant but which also provides us with an insight into the Church's role as an ongoing shepherd to Christ's flock.
+I did also notice another detail in the way the reading from Mark's gospel was arranged, a detail that I find not only hugely significant but which also provides us with an insight into the Church's role as an ongoing shepherd to Christ's flock.
 That detail?
 Both times Jesus and the disciples got out of the boat.
 Now that may seem trivial, but stop and think about it for a moment.
-Both times they approached the shore where crowds were massing to demand from them.
+Both times they approached a shore where crowds were massing to demand from them.
 Both times they could have used their oars to scoot around the point to a place where they could escape those crowds, but they didn't - both times they got out of the boat and waded into the crowds to offer comfort, consolation, healing, and help.
+Tired, exhausted even, and a pitifully small group, nevertheless they pulled themselves together, got out of the boat, and got on with helping people.

-And so with that image of getting out of the boat I couldn't help but begin to see various images of churches or congregations as different kinds of boats, and how not getting out of the boat can be and often is one of the major challenges facing the church as a whole today.
+With that image of getting out of the boat fresh in my mind I couldn't help but begin to see various images of churches or congregations as different kinds of boats, and how not getting out of the boat can be and often is one of the major challenges facing the church as a whole today.

 Take for example the "cruise liner" congregation: large, fun-filled, tons of entertainment, lots of good food on board, a very professional crew, a dapper and debonair Captain who strokes the passengers and spreads the invitations to those on board to dine at the special table.
 To be sure, these passengers do go ashore, but mostly for brief expeditions to get a fleeting taste of the 'local' life, to seek bargains in the quaint markets, and to hit the scenic highlights.
-They are usually safely back on board by nightfall to continue to enjoy the good life in each other's company as the ship moves stately on to the next exotic port of call.
+Passengers on these liners are usually safely back on board by nightfall to continue to enjoy the good life in each other's company as the good ship "Wasn't That Exciting?" moves stately on to the next exotic port of call.

-Or take for another example the "SeaBus" congregation: routine, a means to get somewhere else, utilitarian, not too demanding, reliable as all-get-out.
+Or take for another example the "SeaBus" congregation: routine, rigidly keeping to a schedule, a means to get somewhere else, utilitarian, not too demanding, reliable as all-get-out.
 People keep flocking on board but they can't wait to get out of this kind of boat, more for a means of escaping the crowds than to engage with the crowds in any helpful way.